seanmiddleditch/CPlusPlus/flat_containers_redux.md

 #### Reference Proxies

-For the map containers, a design question is whether element access returns a pair<Key,Value> or a pair<Key&,Value&>, where pair may be a distinct type from std::pair.
+For the flat_map containers, a design question is whether element access returns a pair<Key,Value> or a pair<Key&,Value&>, where pair may be a distinct type from std::pair.
 Returning a pair of references allows the keys and value to be stored separately in memory and keeping keys more tightly packed.

-An alternative approach is to break with the std::map-style interface and not return a pair at all, but rather for access to only return keys or values.
+An alternative approach is to break with the std::flat_map-style interface and not return a pair at all, but rather for access to only return keys or values.
 This allows many of the performance advantages of reference proxy access without incuring the problems that C++ currently suffers with reference proxies.

 #### Exception Guarantee